 May and June are the biggest commissioning time of year.
 Not only do all the service academies graduate then, but thousands of ROTC students also graduate and enter their active military service.
 This years’ group of newly commissioned officers face a unique question: should they opt into the military’s new Blended Retirement System (BRS), or should they remain in the legacy, High 3 retirement system?

 It’s probably the biggest financial decision they’ve made so far, and it may be the biggest financial decision they ever make.
-So if you know someone commissioning this year (or next year, or even the year after, depending on details), please share this with them and encourage them to become educated on this subject.
+So if you know someone commissioning this year, please share this with them and encourage them to become educated on this subject.